 Also note that you can't recycle plastic bags in many usual recycling pick-ups, like at your home.
 But a lot of supermarkets from Harris Teeter to Publix, including places like Target, have a recycling receptacle specifically for plastic bags in their stores.

 Don't throw your old camera in the trash or into recycling – see if you can trade it in for cash, somewhere like KEH Camera.
 Click the green/black/red banner below to learn more.

 Consider composting if you’re lucky enough to live in a place or location that participates in it or own your own home.

-I’ve seen people in New York City drop composting off to the Union Square Greenmarket, or we have several friends who have a composing bin in their home and add it to the composting pile in their yard a few days a week.
+I've seen people in New York City drop composting off at the Union Square Greenmarket, or we have several friends who have a composting bin in their home and add it to the composting pile in their yard a few days a week.

 Walk or Ride a Bike instead of Driving

 One of the reasons we love living in downtown Raleigh when we’re “home” is we love walking to dinner.
 Or to the neighborhood coffee shops.
 Or simply to a bar for a drink.
 Besides the obvious benefits of walking (achem, exercise and no drunk driving) it cuts down on air emissions.
 Fewer emissions make for cleaner air and a happier planet.

 The Netherlands is incredibly well known for what a bicycle-friendly nation it is.
 We love walking whenever we can because we think it's the best way to discover a place.

 We'll walk around our neighborhood to get exercise and see what's new in our area whenever we can, too.
 We know not many people live close to restaurants and shops like us, but it's one of the things we love about our area.